-Michael Faraday was the first to propose the existence of ions, in 1830, but it was Arrhenius who developed the corresponding theory in 1884.
-This earned him the Nobel Prize in Chemistry in 1903.
+Michael Faraday was the first to propose its existence.
+It was in 1830.
+Later, Arrhenius developed the corresponding theory in 1884.
+He won the Nobel Prize in Chemistry in 1903.

 What is ionization?